Self-Care for Mental Health: A Complete How-to Guide

 We already discussed how to become aware of your thoughts with mindfulness, and you can use the same technique with your emotions.
 The beauty of this no-judgement practice is that you can apply it to all aspects of your life.

-Start by asking yourself why you feel the way you do.
-Be kind and let whatever is bothering you show up without criticism.
-Embrace your feelings as a natural part of your life experience rather than something to be ashamed or afraid of.
+Ask yourself why you feel the way you do.
+Be kind and let whatever is causing you emotional pain show up without criticism.
+Embrace your feelings as a natural part of your life experience rather than something to feel ashamed or afraid of.

 When you resist negative emotions they become stronger.
 But when you deliberately acknowledge them, they lose their power.
 “Unpowered” emotions hurt less and are easier to manage.

-Once your brain stops seeing feelings as a terrifying thing and more as a passing, undesired experience, it restrains them from being charged with emotional energy.
+But if your brain stops seeing feelings as a terrifying thing and more as a passing, inherently human experience, it doesn’t have a reason to charge them with more emotional energy.
 Survival mode is shut down and your neocortex is free to create new insights that help you turn on your thriving mode.

-Gaining control over your thoughts and feelings is pretty much like adopting a new habit, it’s challenging but not impossible.
-Contradictory reactions may push you back, but they’re part of the process.
-With continuous work everything becomes second nature.
+Gaining control over your thoughts and feelings is not about erasing or correcting every single thing that bothers you, but fostering a better relationship with those things.
+This is pretty much like adopting a new habit, challenging but not impossible.
+Contradictory reactions may push you back at first, don’t worry, they’re part of the process.
+With continuous work they will fade, and self-awareness will become second nature to you.

 Connect With Others